HackerUSA-CE/aisd-wde-08-bootstrap-grid/README.md

 ## 6. **Create the Grid of Cards**
 The grid system is the foundation of layout design in Bootstrap and is based on a 12-column layout.

-- [ ] Beneath the hero section, Add the following code to your `index.html`:
+- [ ] Beneath the hero section, add the following code to your `index.html`:

 ```html
 <div class="container my-5">